heykathl/CV/README.md

 - Providing mentorship to new students.

 A big part of my Makers journey has been centred around self-directed learning.
 I set clear, daily goals and cherry pick what I need to specifically learn and/or improve on.
 Please see my [Portfolio](https://github.com/heykathl/Portfolio) which gives an insight into my learning journey at Makers Academy.
-In addition to the above, I have written daily [blogs]() delving into my thoughts, reflections and overall rollercoaster of emotions throughout the duration of the bootcamp.
+In addition to the above, I have written a [Blog]() delving into my daily thoughts, reflections and overall rollercoaster of emotions throughout the duration of the bootcamp.

 #### Royal Melbourne Institute of Technology (February 2011 - December 2015)